-To verify that the software driver is configured properly:

-Double-click the Devices icon located in the Control Panel program group.
+To verify that the software driver is configured properly: Double-click the Devices icon located in the Control Panel program group.
 Look for the "Aspi32" driver.
 Its status should be "Started" and "Automatic."

-Configure the Termination Resistors

-If an Activator is sharing a 1505 card with other SCSI devices, the devices must be terminated properly.
-Refer to the "Terminating the SCSI Bus Cable" section in the Adaptec AVA-1505 AT-to-SCSI Host Adapter Installation Guide for information about terminating SCSI devices

-If you do not have other SCSI devices connected to the 1505 card, the termination resistors do not need to be changed.

-Connect the Activator to the 1505 Card

-Once you have installed the 1505 card, you must connect the Activator to your PC through the 1505 card, as described on page 16.
+Configure the If an Activator is sharing a 1505A card with other SCSI devices, the Termination devices must be terminated properly.
+Refer to the "Terminating the Resistors SCSI Bus Cable" section in the Adaptec AVA-1505A AT-to-SCSI Host Adapter Installation Guide for information about terminating SCSI devices.
+If you do not have other SCSI devices connected to the 1505A card, the termination resistors do not need to be changed.
+Connect the Once you have installed the 1505A card, you must connect the Activator to the Activator to your PC through the 1505A card, as described on page 14.
+1505A Card